ocharles/blog/posts/2016-01-26-transformers-free-monads-mtl-laws.md

 ---
-title: Monad transformers, free monads, mtl, laws and a new approach
+title: "Monad transformers, free monads, mtl, laws and a new approach"
 ---

 If you've been following the hot topics of Haskell over the last few years,